codeguy/php-the-right-way/README.md

 ## What?

 There's a lot of bad information on the Web (I'm looking at you, W3Schools) that leads new PHP users astray, propagating bad practices and bad code.
-This must stop. _PHP: The Right Way_ provides an easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoratative tutorials around the Web.
+This must stop. _PHP: The Right Way_ provides an easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative tutorials around the Web.

 ## Where?